My Curriculum Vitae is uploaded to LinkedIn: <https://www.linkedin.com/in/merchantdavid>.

 At the time I joined the Navy, they had the slogan “Join the Navy and see the world”—I forgot that 70 percent of the world is covered by water.
 I saw a lot of water, cruising the Gulf of Mexico, the Atlantic Ocean (including above the arctic circle), Norwegian fjords, and, most often, the Mediterranean Sea.

 I have had several extended stays in Japan.
-Other countries I have visited (not just passed through): England, France, Greece, Israel, Italy, Mexico, and Spain.
+Other countries I have visited (not just passed through): Belgium, England, France, Greece, Israel, Italy, Mexico, and Spain.